lynnlangit/aerospike-gce-benchmark/README.md

 aerospike-gce-benchmark
 =======================

-Scripts, config etc related to the Google
+Scripts, config etc related to the Google Cloud Platform Aerospike benchmark testing process Uses GCP resources - GCE instances (VMs) and disks.
+You may also need to configure GCP firewall rules If you are using the AMC (Aerospike Management Console).